rossGardiner/ecto-trigger/README.md

 - PIR sensors can miss cold-blooded, small or fast-moving animals, such as insects
 - They many often trigger unnecessarily from heat or movement not attributed to the target animal, such as rustling leaves

-You would use Ecto-Trigger in a scenario where these limations are signficant, for example, you may have limited storage, bandwidth or human resources, so you cannot afford to continuously record video or time-lapse footage.
+You would use Ecto-Trigger in a scenario where these limitations are significant, for example, you may have limited storage, bandwidth or human resources, so you cannot afford to continuously record video or time-lapse footage.
 You may also wish to use low-powered microcontrollers to create your camera trap as these require less energy and so can be easier to scale up or use in environments where solar power is not easy to access.

 Ecto-Trigger uses a computer vision based approach, relying on the contents of the image itself - not motion or heat - to decide whether to keep or discard each captured image.
 These models act a trigger system themselves, which uses only optical information from a camera.